 The UNSDCF is the fifth UN-Azerbaijan cooperation framework and is based on an analysis of Azerbaijan’s progress towards the 2030 Agenda for Sustainable Development.
 The implementation of the Cooperation Framework puts the UN development system reform into practice, emphasizing transparency, accountability, and joint action in the delivery of all development results.

 The UN Resident Coordinator Office has five core functions:

 - Data and results management and reporting

 The UN Resident Coordinator in Azerbaijan

-Ghulam M. Isaczai has 26 years of work experience in international development, humanitarian emergencies and post-conflict recovery with the United Nations system and international NGOs.
-In April 2016, Mr. Isaczai was appointed as UN Resident Coordinator in the Republic of Azerbaijan.
+Vladanka Andreeva brings 21 years of experience in international development, humanitarian coordination, advocacy, and partnership building, which she has acquired within the United Nations and externally through multiple assignments across Europe and Asia.
+In July 2021, Ms Andreeva was appointed as UN Resident Coordinator in the Republic of Azerbaijan.